AISecurityLuke/Study/README.md

-These are from my AI/ML bootcamp, poke around if you want.
+These are from my AI/ML bootcamp and hackerrank, poke around if you want.